mananahmed/chapatimystery/_posts/2019-12-31-Australianama-RT.md

 ### A Response ###
 [Samia Khatun is Senior Lecturer at the Centre for Gender Studies at the School of Oriental and African Studies (SOAS), University of London.
-Prior to taking up this post, she was based in Dhaka where she was developing a history program at the University of Liberal Arts, Bangladesh. *Australianama*: The South Asian Odyssey in Australia is Samia’s first book.]
+Prior to taking up this post, she was based in Dhaka where she was developing a history program at the University of Liberal Arts, Bangladesh. *Australianama*: The South Asian Odyssey in Australia is Samia’s first book.] [⤴ TOC](#table-of-content)

 ![alt text]({{site.baseurl}}/img/uploads/2019/SK_SK.jpeg)